SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 The files listed can come from various sources.
 They can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.

 For each file, the name of the file, its owner, its type (for example, image/bmp, text/csv), its size and its last update date are displayed.
 If file type is supported, you can click a magnifier icon next to the file name to preview it.
-You can download or delete a file by clicking action buttons which appear when hovering mouse over the file row.
+You can download or delete a file by clicking action buttons which appear when hovering over the file row.
 Note that some files (for example, application archives) cannot be deleted from this page.

-You can use filters or search input to look for particular file entry, see: [Search and Filter](/users-guide/getting-started/#search-and-filter-functionality).
-By default, files are sorted by **File name**, if another criteria should be applied, remove default filter applied to **File name** column and define own criteria for filtering the list.
+You can use filters or search input to look for particular files, see [Getting started > UI functionalities and features > Search and filter functionality](/users-guide/getting-started/#search-and-filter-functionality) for details.
+By default, files are sorted by **File name**.
+To change the sorting, remove the default filter and define your own criteria for filtering the list.

 <img src="/images/users-guide/Administration/admin-files-repository.png" alt="Files Repository" style="max-width: 100%">

 #### To upload a file from your file system

 Click **Upload files** in the top menu bar.
-In the resulting dialog box, select files to be uploaded by either browsing your computer or by dropping files onto the displayed drop area.
-Then you can review the files within the list displayed and confirm the upload by clicking **Upload** button.
+In the resulting dialog box, select the files to be uploaded by browsing your file system or dropping the files.
+You can review the selected files in the displayed list and confirm the upload by clicking **Upload**.

 #### To download a file from your account